 Brighton Fringe is not responsible for late payments if incorrect bank details have been provided at the point of registration.

-Even if a venue holds a PRS licence, all participants are required to state upon completion of the registration form if copyrighted music will be used during their event.
+Even if a venue holds a PRS licence, all artists are required to state upon completion of the registration form if copyrighted music will be used during their event.
 You will be required to pay a PRS and PPL fee for music royalties if your event uses any music that is still in copyright.
 Free or donation events do not need to pay PRS or PPL.
 In the event of failure to supply information in regard to music usage, it will be assumed that copyrighted music was used throughout the duration of the performance and deductions will be made accordingly.
 PRS PPL fees are deducted at settlement.
-Information on music usage should be provided to Brighton Fringe via Eventotron by Tuesday 17 May 2023.
+Information on music usage should be provided to Brighton Fringe via Eventotron by Friday 17 May 2024.
 Any late supply of information may result in the full fees being deducted.

-Any participant that is not a UK resident, or is employing artists or performers that are not UK residents, must complete a Foreign Entertainers Unit tax form and inform Brighton Fringe of any tax to be paid out of ticket settlements.
-Withholding this information and failure to complete the forms will mean an automatic 20% deduction in the settlement that will then be paid to FEU by Brighton Fringe on that participant’s behalf.
+Any artist that is not a UK resident, or is employing artists or performers that are not UK residents, must complete a Foreign Entertainers Unit tax form and inform Brighton Fringe of any tax to be paid out of ticket settlements.
+Withholding this information and failure to complete the forms will mean an automatic 20% deduction in the settlement that will then be paid to FEU by Brighton Fringe on that artist's behalf.
 If your application to the HMRC arrives late and it turns out you are not liable to pay FEU tax you will need to contact the HMRC directly to claim the funds back.
-Brighton Fringe is not liable for any incorrect FEU payments made as a result of a lack of, incomplete or incorrect information provided by the participant.
+Brighton Fringe is not liable for any incorrect FEU payments made as a result of a lack of, incomplete or incorrect information provided by the artist.

 Registration must be completed and payments made in full via Eventotron before tickets can go on sale.
 Brighton Fringe reserves the right to retain any money made through ticket sales that is outstanding to Brighton Fringe.

 Additional Marketing Payment